elinck/andean_range_limits/scripts/01_blood_data_exploration.md

     ## [1] 1

-Yep—let’s see what it is.
+Yep.
+Let’s see what it is.

 ``` r
 blood_df_stotz[is.na(blood_df_stotz$elev_min),]$species %>% unique()